harfangk/harfangk.github.io/_drafts/2018-01-28-elm-function-operators.md

 Once we get through the introduction to Elm, we start to encounter some odd-looking operators in Elm codes.
 I'm talking about the ones like `>>`, `<<`, `|>`, and `<|`, which modify how functions are composed and applied.
-I will give more details about how and when I use them in the rest of this post, but here's my rule of thumb:
+I will give more details about how and when I use them in this post, but here's my rule of thumb:

 1. Use `|>` and `<|` to visually describe the flow of data.
 It's their main advantage over nested parantheses, which provide equivalent functionalities.

-2. Use `>>` and `<<` to describe purely function compositions without thinking about the data flow.
-   In practice, I usually define a new function through composition and and use it with `|>` and `<|`.
+2. Use `>>` and `<<` to describe function compositions independent of the data flow.
+In practice, I usually define a new function through composition and use it with `|>` and `<|`.

 3. Use either the pair of `|>` and `>>` or `<|` and `<<` without mixing them.
 The shapes of these operators hold inherent directional meanings, so mixing different directions taxes our cognitive